cnheider/modulation/.github/CONTRIBUTING.md

-# Contributing To The Neodroid Platform
+# Contributing To Modulation

-These guidelines are universal for the entire [Neodroid](https://github.com/sintefneodroid) Platform
+These guidelines are universal for the entire [Modulation](https://github.com/aivclab/modulation) Platform

 ## Pull Requests